Catalonia Offensive: Military and political consequences

 Spain after the conclusion of the Catalonia Offensive.
 Nationalist Spain is in pink and Republican Spain is in blue.

 With the fall of Catalonia, the Republic lost the second largest city of the country, the Catalan war industry and a large part of its army (more than 200,000 soldiers).
 On 2 February Azaña resigned and on 27 February France and the United Kingdom formally recognized the Francoist government.
 Further military resistance became impossible and the war was lost for the Republic, despite the fact that 30% of Spain was still under Republican control after the offensive and Prime Minister Juan Negrín insisted that the Republic could continue to resist.

-The Catalonia autonomy was abolished.
+The autonomous region of Catalonia was abolished.
 The Catalan language, the Sardana and Catalan Christian names were forbidden.
 All Catalan newspapers were requisitioned and the forbidden books retired and burned.
 Even the inscriptions on tombs in the Montjuïc Cemetery commemorating Durruti, Ascaso and Ferrer i Guardia were removed.